-ASSISTANT CITY ATTORNEY POSITION – LABOR AND EMPLOYMENT
+ASSISTANT CITY ATTORNEY POSITION (LITIGATION)

 The Office of the City Attorney handles employment applications only for attorneys, legal consultants and law students.
 Assistant City Attorneys are "at will" employees and are not members of the civil service system.